- When the operation started and ended

 Gets map service image for a given output.

-Returns a specific message.
+Returns a specific message by index.

 Returns a given output.
 If a record set or raster data object, a RecordSet, or RasterData object is returned.